brent-stone/avengercon_2024/docs/workshop/2_pros_cons.md

 Spending weeks learning a new language is likely going to be slower than writing something in a language you already know today (CPython) and running it.
-That said, CPython is very upfront about its role in the world and doesn't hide that it is a language that doesn't scale well.
-A proximate cause of this issue is [the GIL and its inability to support threading](https://peps.python.org/pep-0703/).
+That said, CPython is very upfront about its inability to use threading.
+Python 3.12+ is beginning the slow process of overcoming the Global Interpreter Lock (GIL) inability to support multiple threads.
+Details are in [PEP 703](https://peps.python.org/pep-0703/).

-This means a best case scenario uses orders of magnitude more memory to accomplish a task in a similar amount of time compared to a language that supports threading.
-Even if we construct our solution to optimally use tricks like Dask Dataframes, RAPIDS, and `asyncio` to maximize C-based computations, we'll still be spinning up multiple Python interpreters with megabytes of overhead per instance.

-Python is great to get going and rapidly prototype solutions.
-Once a project starts involving Gigabytes+ and Mbps+ of data, it's probably time to seriously consider incorporating a language that supports threads.
+Until the GIL supports threads and the Python ecosystem (SciPy, Dask, FastAPI, etc.) adapts to the change, the best case scenario with Python is multiprocessing using orders of magnitude more memory, layers of complexity, and slightly more time to accomplish a task compared to what compiled languages with threading can accomplish with basic functions.

 ## Vertically scaling "Python"